opf/openproject/docs/user-guide/nextcloud-integration/README.md

 > **Info**: If you have navigated particularly deep (over 4 levels), intermediate levels might be collapsed to save space, but you'll always be able to navigate back to the immediate parent or the root to go backwards.

-Once you have selected the file(s) or folder(s) you wish to link to the work package, click on the **Link n files** button.
+Once you have selected the file(s) or folder(s) you wish to link to the work package, click on the **Link # files** button.
 The number on the button will represent the number of files/folders you have selected.

->> IMG: Focus on the "Link n files button"
+>> IMG: Focus on the "Link # files button"

 > **Info**: To avoid the button being too long, it will say "Link 3 files" even if you have selected 2 files and 1 folder.